NBKRedSpy/QM_SortToTabs/SteamReadMe.txt

 The configuration file will be created on the first game run and can be found at [i]%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_SortToTabs.json[/i].

+See the rules section below.

 [h3]Data[/h3]

 The rules are based on matches to items' identifiers.
-The game exports the data into [i]%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_SortToTabs\DataExport.csv[/i], which is written on the game start.
+The game exports those identifiers to [i]%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_SortToTabs\DataExport.csv[/i], which is written on the game start.

 If the data needs to be refreshed due to new items or categories being added to the game, delete the file and run the game.

-This file is for the user's reference and not used by the mod.

 [h2]Shortcut Keys[/h2]